vasu28git/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Bharath S  RegisterNumber:24900654
+Developed by: VASU VIGNESHWARAN P  RegisterNumber:212224220119
 */
 ```
 module d(D,clk,,Q,Qbar);